-- CAUTION: Some Automatic Repair options will completely erase and reformat the hard drive.
+CAUTION: Some Startup Repair options will completely erase and reformat the hard drive.
 All files you have created and any software installed on the computer are permanently removed.
-When reformatting is complete, the recovery process restores the operating system, as well as the drivers, software, and utilities from the backup used for recovery. - 1.
-If possible, back up all personal files. - 2.
-If possible, check for the presence of the HP Recovery partition and the Windows partition.
+When reformatting is complete, the recovery process restores the operating system, as well as the drivers, software, and utilities from the backup used for recovery.

+- 1. If possible, back up all personal files. - 2.
+If possible, check for the presence of the Recovery Image partition and the Windows partition.

-From the Start screen, type e, and then click File Explorer.
+From the Start screen, type file, and then click File Explorer.

-From the Start screen, type ${\rm C},$ and then select Computer.
+From the Start screen, type pc, and then select This PC.